Breathing Too Fast (Tachypnea) complications

 back to top

-Fainting is when you lose consciousness for a short time because your brain is not getting enough oxygen.
-The medical term for fainting is syncope, but it is commonly known as "passing out."
-A fainting spell generally lasts from a few seconds to a...
+Fainting happens when you lose consciousness for a short amount of time because your brain isn't getting enough oxygen.
+The medical term for fainting is syncope, but it's more commonly known as "passing out."
+A fainting spell generally lasts from ...

-When your muscles contract, become stiff, or spasm involuntarily, it is called spasticity.
+When your muscles contract, become stiff, or spasm involuntarily, it's called spasticity.
 Spasticity can make it difficult to walk, move, or talk.
 It can be uncomfortable and painful at times.
-Spasticity occurs when the nerve impulses that contro...